Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: BW filtering

 for a symmetric matrix $\A \in \R^{(n-m) \times (n-m)}$, where for notational convenience we simply set the entries of $\A$ or \smash{$\D^m_n \theta$} to zero when we index beyond their inherent ranges.
 That is, when the continuous-time penalty \smash{$\int_a^b (D^m f)(x)^2 \, dx$} gets translated into discrete-time, we see that the discrete-time equivalent \eqref{eq:sobolev_conv} ``blurs'' the derivatives before it aggregates them; more precisely, the discrete-time equivalent \eqref{eq:sobolev_conv} measures the weighted $\ell_2$ norm of the product of \smash{$\D^m_n \theta$} and its convolution, weighted here by a (two-dimensional) kernel $\A$.
 The weighted BW penalty \smash{$\|(\W^m_n)^{ \frac{1}{2}} \D^m_n \theta \|_2^2$} performs no such ``blurring'' (it measures the weighted $\ell_2$ norm of \smash{$\D^m_n \theta$} times itself).
 Therefore we might view the discrete spline discretization of the Sobolev penalty, \smash{$\|(\V^m_n)^{ \frac{1}{2}} \D^m_n \theta \|_2^2$}, as being ``closer'' to the weighted BW penalty, as its kernel \smash{$\V^m_n$} performs less ``blurring'' (it has bandwidth $2m-1$), versus the spline discretization, \smash{$\|(\K^m_n)^{ \frac{1}{2}} \D^m_n \theta \|_2^2$}, whose kernel \smash{$\K^m_n$} performs more ``blurring'' (it is supported everywhere).

 An important exception is the linear case, $m=1$, in which all three penalties---from the weighted BW filter, spline discretization, and discrete spline discretization---coincide.
 The equivalence of the first two was already noted in \eqref{eq:ffb_sobolev_m1}.
-The next lemma gives the equivalence of the third, by calculating the explicit form of \smash{$\V^m_n$} for $m=1$ (we note that this next result should not be a surprise: the degree is $k=1$ so there is no difference between splines and discrete splines, and Theorems \ref{thm:nsp_sobolev} and \ref{thm:ffb_sobolev} should reduce to the same representational result.)
-Its proof is elementary and is deferred until Appendix \ref{app:ffb_sobolev_vmat_m1}.
+The next lemma gives the equivalence of the third, by calculating the explicit form of \smash{$\V^m_n$} for $m=1$.\footnote{This should not be a surprise: for degree $k=1$, discrete splines are splines, and Lemma \ref{lem:ffb_sobolev_vmat_m1} is really just a sanity check.} Its proof is elementary and is deferred until Appendix \ref{app:ffb_sobolev_vmat_m1}.

 \begin{lemma} For $m=1$, the matrix $\V_n \in \R^{(n-1) \times (n-1)}$ from Theorem \ref{thm:ffb_sobolev} has entries

 Thus when $a=x_1$, we see that the matrix $\V_n$ in \eqref{eq:ffb_sobolev_vmat_m1} is the same as the matrix $\K_n$ in \eqref{eq:nsp_sobolev_kmat_m1}, which is the same as $\W_n$ in \eqref{eq:weight_mat} with $m=1$. \end{lemma}